nintexplatform/nwc-solution-starter/docs/addToPage.md

    If you do not know ClientID, see _Retrieve your Nintex ClientID_

 1. Click **Republish** to save and publish the page.
-1. If you are not currently signed into Nintex Workflow Cloud, a popup requests you to sign in and authorize the connection.
+1. If you are not currently signed into Nintex Automation Cloud, a popup requests you to sign in and authorize the connection.

    Once configured, the web part displays the user's forms and tasks.